OpenLocalizationTestOrg/azure-docs-pr-test.sv-SE/articles/media-services/media-services-dotnet-manage-entities.md

                 case JobState.Error:
                     // Job errors should already be logged by polling or event
                     // handling methods such as CheckJobProgress or StateChanged.
-                    // You can also call job.DeleteAsync toodo async deletes. job.Delete();
+                    // You can also call job.DeleteAsync to do async deletes. job.Delete();
                     Console.WriteLine("Job has been deleted.");
                     jobDeleted = true;